 Organizing all this data might be costly and time-consuming.
 Let’s not forget online catalogs are dynamic and experience many changes, so maintaining and keeping your catalog updated is definitely not an easy task.
 Here are the main challenges of online catalog management:

 - Selling through multiple channels

 - Always showing relevant merchandising

 - Displaying only high-quality images

 Most retailers sell through different platforms.
 Some have brick-and-mortar stores, physical catalogs, eCommerce platforms and even sell through different marketplaces.

-In online catalog management, retailers deal with huge amounts of information that require a specific structure for every sales channel.
+Challenges in online catalog management are diverse—retailers deal with huge amounts of information that require a specific structure for every sales channel.
 If you manage several spreadsheets and databases, you probably struggle to provide consistent and quality data while lacking a point of reference, a single source you can trust.
 This sometimes leads to confusing information regarding products, which makes customers walk away from your site.

 2. Showing relevant merchandising

 All eCommerce managers know how important it is to present the products in a way that appeal to the customer.
 This is a matter of how you do it, but also of what items you present.
 Why?
 Well, mainly because retailers struggle with an average online shopping cart abandonment rate of 69.23%.
 1